Madeleine Arbour

-Career
+Biography

-Born in Granby, Quebec on March 3, 1923, Arbour has worked in Quebecois television as a journalist and as a set designer.
-She has also worked in theatre, designing costumes and sets, including the Théâtre du Rideau Vert and the Compagnie Jean-Duceppe.
+Madeleine Marie Gertrude Arbour was born in Granby, Quebec on 3 March 1923.
+Arbour worked in Québécois television as a journalist and as a set designer.
+She also worked in theatre, designing costumes and sets, including the Théâtre du Rideau Vert and the Compagnie Jean-Duceppe.
 During the 1940s, she was associated with Les Automatistes and signed the Refus Global manifesto in 1948.
-In addition, she has taught at the Institute of Applied Arts in Montreal and the College du Vieux-Montreal.
+In addition, she taught at the Institute of Applied Arts in Montreal and the Collège du Vieux-Montréal.

 In 1965, she established an interior design company.
 Among her major works are the design of Via Rail coaches, Air Canada aircraft, the interior of the former studio of painter Jean-Paul Riopelle, a room at the Citadelle of Quebec and public spaces at the residence of the Governor General of Canada.
-In 1974, she animated the title card to Patofville for CFTM-TV.
+In 1974, she animated the title card to Patof for CFTM-DT.

-Arbour has received significant recognition for her contributions to the Canadian visual arts and design scene: in 1986, she was named to the Order of Canada.
+Arbour received significant recognition for her contributions to the Canadian visual arts and design scene; in 1986, she was appointed Member of the Order of Canada (CM).
 In 1998, she was further awarded the Prix Condorcet.
-She was named a Chevaliere in the National Order of Quebec in 1999.
-In 2001, she was named to the Royal Canadian Academy of Arts.
+She was appointed a Chevalière (Knight) of the National Order of Quebec (CQ) in 1999.
+In 2001, she was named to the Royal Canadian Academy of Arts (RCA).

 In 1984, Arbour was recognized by the Conseil national du design for her contributions to the development of Canadian design.
 She was also the subject of an exhibition at the Musée national des beaux-arts du Québec: "Madeleine Arbour: espace de bonheur".

+Arbour was married to Pierre Gauvreau from 1949 until the 1970s, and had two children with him.
+In 2012, she received the Queen Elizabeth II Diamond Jubilee Medal.

+She died in L'Île-Perrot, on 10 December 2024, at the age of 101.